sivaprakashDesingu/react-form-input-fields/README.md

-# react-form-fields
+# react-form-input-fields

-react-form-fields library will be used to create innovative/varieties of form fields.
+react-form-input-fields library will be used to create innovative/varieties of form fields.
 The library has form fields such as Text Box,Switch,Checkbox,Radio Button,Select/Dropdown.

 ## Install and Setup

 ```
-npm install react-form-fields
+npm install react-form-input-fields
 ```

 ## Setup in code

 ```
-import { FormField } from 'react-form-fields'
+import { FormField } from 'react-form-input-fields'
 ```

 ## How to render Textbox